FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 | Wyrmkith [Light Beast] (4)      | 5+ / 4+ / 6  |       -       | 6+ / 12" | 6 / 4+  |   3   | Nimble, Reckless    |

 Defensive
-: If the Group is not shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
+: If this Group is not Shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
 They have +1 T until they Move out of base contact.

 Nimble
-: The Group treats difficult terrain as normal terrain.
+: This Group treats difficult terrain as normal terrain.

 Reckless
-: If the Group is not shaken, it **must** activate to Attack if possible.
+: If this Group is not Shaken, it **must** activate to Attack if possible.

-Shooters
+Shooters (2)
+: Groups without an MI profile only.
-: If the Group does not already have a MI profile, add one at 6+ / 5+ / 18”.
+Add an MI profile at 6+ / 5+ / 18”.

-Short-Ranged
+Short-Ranged (-1)
+: Groups with an MI profile only.
-: If the Group already has a MI profile, reduce range by half.
+Reduce range by half.

-Stealthy
+Stealthy (3)
 : Enemies cannot Shoot this Group.
 This Group does not block line of sight except for Groups in melee.

-Well-Armed
+Well-Armed (1)
-: Once each activation, may reroll all results of 1 on a single to-hit roll.
+: Once each turn, may reroll all results of 1 on a single to-hit roll.

 {pagebreak}